SenseNet/sn-benchmark/README.md

 ## Resources
 <a name="Resources"></a>
 The SnBenchmark tool itself does not consume too much resources.
-It is written as a completely asynchron tool, so you can start it on an average machine.
+It is written as a completely asynchronous tool, so you can start it on an average machine.

-You should pay attention to the generated log files though: after a few iterations the csv or error files but especially request logs and test directories may consume a significant amount of disk space.
+You should pay attention to the generated log files though: after a few iterations the csv or error files, request logs and test directories may consume a significant amount of disk space.

 ## Hardware
 <a name="Hardware"></a>